Ishanya-Jha/NETWORKWALKS-ISHANYA-JHA-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ---

-🐞 Troubleshooting & Solutions
+##🐞 Troubleshooting Experience

-NAT Network had the wrong default range
+NAT Network Configuration

-When the NAT Network was initially created, VirtualBox assigned a different default network range.
+Problem: The NAT Network was initially created with a different default network range.

-Solution:
-The network configuration was changed to the required "10.0.0.0/24" range.
+Solution: The network configuration was changed to the required "10.0.0.0/24" range.

-Network Adapter could not be enabled
+Network Adapter Configuration

-The network adapter could not initially be enabled because the Kali Linux virtual machine was running.
+Problem: The network adapter could not initially be enabled while the Kali Linux virtual machine was running.

-Solution:
-The virtual machine was powered off, after which the network adapter could be enabled and configured correctly.
+Solution: The virtual machine was powered off, after which the network adapter could be enabled and configured correctly.

-Difficulty locating Network settings
+Finding Network Settings

-Initially, the Network settings were not immediately visible in the VirtualBox interface.
+Problem: Initially, the Network settings were not immediately visible in the VirtualBox interface.

-Solution:
-The VirtualBox settings were checked and the Network section was located and configured.
+Solution: The VirtualBox settings were checked and the Network section was located and configured.

 ---

-📚 Skills & Knowledge Gained
+#📚 Skills & Knowledge Gained

 This project provided practical experience with:

 - VirtualBox virtual machine management
 - NAT Network configuration
 - Kali Linux lab setup
-- Basic network troubleshooting
 - Network connectivity testing
-- DNS troubleshooting and verification
+- DNS verification
 - Nmap verification
+- Basic network troubleshooting
 - Cybersecurity lab documentation
-- Safe and authorized cybersecurity practice

 ---

-🔐 Security & Ethical Use
+##🔐 Security & Ethical Use

-This laboratory is intended strictly for educational and authorized cybersecurity practice.
+This laboratory environment is intended for educational and authorized cybersecurity practice.

-Security testing should only be performed on systems and networks that are owned by the tester or where explicit permission has been provided.
+All cybersecurity testing should only be performed on systems and networks that are owned by the tester or where explicit permission has been provided.

 ---

-👤 Project Details
+##👤 Project Details

 Student: Ishanya Jha
 Internship: NetworkWalks Cybersecurity Internship